 Automotive, Power-Sport and Marine Grade Amplifiers

 Amplifiers are the power plant of your car stereo system.
 They may be built to exist in the head unit and they are included on active speakers.
-Amplifiers are usually found externally as stand alone units between your head unit and your speaker driver in the signal flow process.
+Amplifiers are usually found externally as stand alone units between your head-unit and your speaker driver in the signal flow process.
 They come in various power output levels called watts.
-The amp essentially takes your media output from your receiver and boosts that signal to power a a speaker driver.
+The amp essentially takes your media output from your receiver and boosts that signal to power a speaker driver.
 If your vehicle has an upgraded factory sound system like a Bose, Alpine or JBL then you most likely have a factory amplifier.
 Real Time Analyzation, or RTA tuning and time correction can make a dramatic difference in the final sound quality of your car stereo system and should be taken into consideration when updating the amplifier in your car.

 Some amplifiers like the JL Audio VXi Series have built in time correction and tuning capabilities like a 9 band parametric equalizer per output channel.
 Amplifiers like the VXi amps have in depth tuning capability and are especially great for today’s newer cars with infotainment systems that are difficult to replace.
 RTA tuning is a process of time measuring the distance between the listening position and each speaker, and then measuring the frequency response of your speakers and your vehicles acoustic properties.
 After analyzing this information we can then begin to make real time adjustments with crossovers, parametric EQ’s and level balancing.
 When finished, the optimum tuned system will have the sound from each individual driver reach the listening position at the same time.
-Each speaker would be optimally level balanced to be the same volume and to reproduce all frequencies as flat as possible with adjustments to fight the acoustical imbalances of your car.
+Each speaker would be optimally level balanced to be the same volume and to reproduce all frequencies as flat as possible with adjustments to fight the acoustical imbalances of your vehicle.

 Adding or replacing your amplifier?